 The OmniBook has status lights that report power status and drive activity.
-When the floppy disk drive is installed in the module bay, the following lights are present on the front of the OmniBook.
+When the CD-ROM / floppy disk drive is installed in the module bay, the following lights are present on the front of the OmniBook.

 - 1. Floppy disk drive light. - Steady green light.
-Floppy disk is being read from or written to. - 2.
+OmniBook reading from or writing to floppy disk drive. - 2.
+CD-ROM drive light. - Steady green light.
+OmniBook reading from CD-ROM drive. - 3.
 Power status light. - Steady green light.
 OmniBook is on. - Steady amber light.
-OmniBook is in Standby or Suspend mode. - No light.
+OmniBook is in Suspend or Standby mode. - No light.
 OmniBook is in Off or Hibernate mode. - Alternating green and amber light.
-OmniBook failed when resuming. - 3.
-Hard disk drive activity light. - Steady green light.
-OmniBook is accessing the hard disk drive. - 4.
+OmniBook failed when resuming. - 4.
+Disk drive activity light. - Steady green light.
+OmniBook reading from or writing to hard disk drive. - 5.
 Charging status light. - Steady green light.
-AC adapter connected, battery full. - Blinking green light.
-AC adapter connected, battery charging. - No light.
-AC adapter not connected.
+The ac adapter is connected and battery is full. - Blinking green light.
+The ac adapter is connected and battery is charging. - No light.
+The ac adapter is not connected.